MZETO/react-project-template/README.md

-# MY-CV
+# react-project-template

-This is my actual CV, made with the following stack:

-- React 18
-- vanilla CS3
-- ES6 features
+This is a basic template for new React 18 projects with ES6 + CSS3 (vanilla aproach), that includes...

 - jest + react-testing-library
+- ESlint basic config
+- Prettier basic config

+This config is bases on create-react-app template provide by React on <=18 versions

 ## Available Scripts